Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation: Abstract

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) effectively improves the accuracy of Large Language Models (LLMs).
-However, retrieval noises significantly impact the quality of LLMs' generation, necessitating the development of denoising mechanisms.
-Previous methods extract evidence straightforwardly without explicit thinking, which risks filtering out key clues and struggles with generalization.
-To this end, we propose \ours{}, which learns to extract rational evidence by \textbf{(1)} explicitly reasoning to identify potential cues within retrieval contents first, and then \textbf{(2)} consciously extracting to avoid omitting any key cues helpful for answering questions.
-Specifically, we frame evidence reasoning and evidence extraction into one unified response for end-to-end training; apply knowledge token masks for disentanglement to derive reasoning-based and extraction-based answers; and devise three types of verifiable reward functions, including \textit{answer}, \textit{length}, and \textit{format}, to update the model via the policy optimization algorithm.
-Extensive experiments on three benchmark datasets show the effectiveness of \ours{}, providing compact and high-quality evidence, improving the accuracy of downstream tasks, and promoting effective application in online RAG systems\footnote{The code, data, and models will be available at \url{https://github.com/HITsz-TMG/EviOmni}.}.
+However, retrieval noises significantly undermine the quality of LLMs' generation, necessitating the development of denoising mechanisms.
+Previous works extract evidence straightforwardly without deep thinking, which may risk filtering out key clues and struggle with generalization.
+To this end, we propose \ours{}, which learns to extract rational evidence via reasoning first and then extracting.
+Specifically, \ours{} integrates evidence reasoning and evidence extraction into one unified trajectory, followed by knowledge token masking to avoid information leakage, optimized via on-policy reinforcement learning with verifiable rewards in terms of \textit{answer}, \textit{length}, and \textit{format}.
+Extensive experiments on five benchmark datasets show the superiority of \ours{}, which provides compact and high-quality evidence, enhances the accuracy of downstream tasks, and supports both traditional and agentic RAG systems\footnote{Models are available at \url{https://huggingface.co/HIT-TMG/EviOmni-nq_train-1.5B} and \url{https://huggingface.co/HIT-TMG/EviOmni-nq_train-7B}.
+Code is available at \url{https://github.com/HITsz-TMG/EviOmni}.}.